 FHA Guidelines On Employment Gaps And Job Seasoning Requirements

-This BLOG FHA Guidelines On Employment Gaps And Job Seasoning Requirements Was UPDATED On June 26, 2017
+This BLOG FHA Guidelines On Employment Gaps And Job Seasoning Requirements Was UPDATED On May 24th, 2019

 FHA Guidelines On Employment Gaps allows gaps in employment in qualifying for FHA Loans.

-- One of the questions asked by lenders is two year employment history.
+- One of the questions asked by lenders is two-year employment history

-- Most mortgage lenders require borrowers employed for two years on the same job.
+- Most mortgage lenders require borrowers employed for two years on the same job

-- Job longevity shows stability.
+- Job longevity shows stability

 Income Documents Required In Mortgage Process

-One of the requirements to qualify for a mortgage loan is to show proof of two years tax returns and two years W2s.
+One of the requirements to qualify for a mortgage loan is to show proof of two years of tax returns and two years W2s.

-- For example, say John Smith has been employed as an electrical engineer for ten years and he got laid off last November of 2012.
+- For example, say John Smith has been employed as an electrical engineer for ten years and he got laid off last November of 2012

-- He just started a job as an insurance agent March 1, 2013 and his income is the same as his prior job as an electrical engineer.
+- He just started a job as an insurance agent March 1, 2013 and his income is the same as his prior job as an electrical engineer

-- Even though John Smith has changed professions and have been laid off for four months and started a new job, he can still qualify for a mortgage loan.
+- Even though John Smith has changed professions and have been laid off for four months and started a new job, he can still qualify for a mortgage loan

 2 Year Employment History Requirements